unicode-org/icu/docs/userguide/icu_data/buildtool.md

 **Install jsonschema:** Install the `jsonschema` pip package to get warnings about problems with your filter file.

+**See what data is being used:** ICU is instrumented to allow you to trace which resources are used at runtime.
+This can help you determine what data you need to include.
+For more information, see [tracing.md](tracing.md).

 **Inspect data/rules.mk:** The Python script outputs the file *rules.mk* inside *iuc4c/source/data*.
 To see what is going to get built, you can inspect that file.
 First build ICU normally, and copy *rules.mk* to